melo484b/building-game/README.md

 - Relaxing soundtrack

 ## Unimplemented Features
-- Shop panel for the player to purchase/sell resources
 - GUI notices when certain events occur
 - Blacksmith building can be toggled to produce items or metal
 - Implement a use for gold